littlejo/killerkoda-labs/aya-first-maps/intro.md

-This tutorial explains how to create an eBPF program with Aya
+This tutorial explains how to create and use eBPF maps with Aya